 How To Avoid Being Bothered or Scammed at the Great Pyramids

 There are so many touts swarming all over the Great Pyramids.
 Many will be persistently hassling you to buy their camel ride.
 Some even go as far as jumping into taxis uninvited!
 (Taxi drivers allow this since they get a cut.)
 Others may be performing some of the many known scams that occur regularly.
-You may or may not get scammed, but you’ll certainly be hassled many times throughout the day.
+You may or may not get scammed.
+But you will certainly be hassled many times throughout the day.

 Make arrangements with a good guide before your day of visiting the Great Pyramids and ensure they have a consistent track record of great reviews.

-If that’s not exactly what you’re looking for, you can also try sifting through the many listings at our affiliate site on GetYourGuide.com, which is a trusted website used to book local guides in destinations all around the world.
+A great place to find a competent Egyptian guide is with GetYourGuide.com.
+They are a trusted website used to book local guides in destinations all around the world.
+And they have a fantastic selection of guides and tours in Cairo.
 Again, just be sure to choose one that’s not only priced well, but also has consistently great reviews.
-For example, take a look at this one currently listed at $10/person, which even includes a short camel ride.
+For example, take a look at this one currently listed at $35/person, which even includes a short camel ride.
 So you can get that Instagram shot without all the hassle.

 Sound & Light Show Price-Cutting Strategy

 Every night there is a sound and light show at the Pyramids narrated by the Sphinx himself.
-It’s dated, dull, monotone and, in our opinion, not worth the 75 LE per person admission.
+It’s dated, dull, monotone, and in our opinion, not worth the 150 LE per person admission.
 But it can still be a neat experience to see this legendary site all lit up at night.
-So instead of paying 75 LE per person, go to the fifth floor rooftop of the only restaurant that overlooks the entire site.
+So instead of paying 150 LE per person, go to the fifth-floor rooftop of the only restaurant that overlooks the entire site.

 How To Get to the Sound & Light Show: To get from Le Meridian to the Light Show is a hefty walk.
 Catch an Uber or consider a taxi.
-Shoot for 20 LE each way.
+Shoot for 30 LE, each way.